Managing client relationships is key to long-term success as a commercial real estate broker.

 Many business owners know how much easier it is to retain a client than to acquire a new one.
 A loyal consumer base can help keep a business afloat, even if new customers are a long time coming.
 But given how rarely a commercial real estate Ann Arbor client is looking for new office space, it’s harder for brokers to benefit from repeat customers.

 That said, a large pool of happy clients can lead to unexpected opportunities.
-Some clients may stay in the same business space for decades, while others can grow exponentially in that time.
+Some clients may stay in the same business office rental space for decades, while others can grow exponentially in that time.
 And by keeping in touch with former clients, brokers increase the likelihood of being top-of-mind should that client hear of referral opportunities.

 If you’re a broker looking for ways to maintain client relationships between deals, here’s how to provide the best satisfaction for your clients and raise the chances of future business.